+20 November 2

-- the statement of reasons contained in the decision of 20 November 2020 is insufficient, contrary to the last paragraph of Article L. 632-4 of the Code rural et de la pêche maritime (Rural and Maritime Fishing Code): - the refusal to extend infringes the principles of legal certainty and of the protection of legitimate expectations; - the refusal to extend is vitiated by a misuse of powers in that the administration carried out a review of appropriateness, rather than a review of lawfulness: - the refusal to extend the agreement is vitiated by a manifest error of assessment, in that the justification for the qualitative nature of the restrictions laid down in the agreement was not taken into account; - the refusal to extend incorrectly classified the minimum harvesting and marketing dates as measures regulating supply.
+- the statement of reasons contained in the decision of 20 November 2020 is insufficient, contrary to the last paragraph of Article L. 632-4 of the Code rural et de la pêche maritime (Rural and Maritime Fishing Code);

+- the decision of 20 November 2020 was adopted by an authority lacking competence;

+- the refusal decision of 20 November 2020 is unlawful because it was taken after expiry of the period allowed for examination, laid down in Article L.632-4 of the Rural and Maritime Fishing Code;

+the refusal to extend infringes the principles of legal certainty and of the protection of legitimate expectations;

+- the refusal to extend is vitiated by a misuse of powers in that the administration carried out a review of appropriateness, rather than a review of lawfulness;

+- the refusal to extend the agreement is vitiated by a manifest error of assessment, since the justifications relating to the qualitative nature of the restrictions laid down in the agreement were not taken into account.